Major professional sports leagues in the United States and Canada: Franchise stability

 All of the top four major leagues exhibit stability in most of their franchises.
 No team from the top four leagues has collapsed outright since the 1970s.
-The last team to cease operations was the NHL's Cleveland Barons in 1978, when financial pressures forced a merger with the Minnesota North Stars.
+The last team to contract was the NHL's Cleveland Barons in 1978, when financial pressures forced a merger with the Minnesota North Stars.
 MLB voted in 2001 to contract from 30 teams to 28, but ran into opposition and never executed the contraction plan.
-Unlike many leagues in other countries which use a system of promotion and relegation, franchises in these leagues are stable, and do not change annually.
+Unlike leagues that use a system of promotion and relegation, franchises in these leagues are stable and do not change annually.

 Relocation of teams is generally uncommon compared to minor leagues.
 However, all of the top four major leagues have had at least one franchise relocate to another city since 2004.
-Among the Big Four leagues, the NFL has had the highest number of recent relocations, relocating three teams over the course of the late 2010s.
-The NHL is the most recent to expand, having added the Las Vegas-based Vegas Golden Knights in 2017 and the Seattle Kraken in 2021 (none of the other Big Four leagues have added expansion teams since 2004).
+Among the Big Four leagues, the NFL has had the most relocations occurring recently, relocating three teams over the course of the late 2010s.
+The NHL is the most recent of the Big Four to expand, having added the Vegas Golden Knights in 2017, the Seattle Kraken in 2021, and the Utah Hockey Club (now the Utah Mammoth) in 2024.
+None of the other Big Four leagues have added expansion teams since 2004.